 Time of Supply

-The idea of the time of Supply is mentioned under section 10 (Chapter IV) of Central Goods and Service Tax (CGST) Act 2O17.
-This Section plainly expresses that liability to pay GST completely relies on the time of supply of goods and services.
+The idea of the time of Supply is mentioned under section 10 (Chapter IV) of Central Goods and Service Tax (CGST) Act, 2O17.
+This Section plainly expresses that the liability to pay GST completely relies upon the time of supply of goods and services.
 In other words, the taxpayer needs to pay GST when goods are deemed to be supplied or services are deemed to be rendered.

 The provisions relating to the supply of goods is different than that of services.
 Further, the determination of the value of supply helps in understanding the concept of supply under GST more clearly.

 Place of Supply